dricottone/dalle-mini-terminal/README.md

 ### CUDA

-Install `cuda` and `cudnn` packages.
+Install the proprietary nvidia driver, as well as the `cuda` and `cudnn` packages.
-Also, probably need to reboot to load the kernel modules.
+Likely also necessary to reboot, in order to load the kernel modules.

-Arch Linux packages install the headers and binaries under `/opt`.
+On Arch Linux, cuda libraries and binaries install into `/opt`, while the cudnn libraries install into `/usr/lib`.
-Debian-based distributions often use `/usr/lib`.
+Debian-based distributions often use `/usr/lib` for both cuda and cuddn.
-The underlying Python libraries assume that the cuda toolchain lives in `/usr/local/cuda-MAJOR.MINOR`.
+The underlying Python modules assume that the entire toolchain lives in `/usr/local/cuda-MAJOR.MINOR`.

-So if using Arch Linux, you also need to run:
+In other words, if using Arch Linux, it's also necessary to run:

 ```
 sudo ln -s /opt/cuda /usr/local/cuda-11.7